 Walking Tour Parks & Public Art Calgary

 The easiest way to come around in Downtown Calgary is per pedis.
 Since the main roads, mostly one-way streets, are organized by quarters changing direction by block, you just have to remember the order.
-Most of the streets have numbers, like 11th, 12th or 13th Avenue or remarkable names like Stephen Ave.
-Traffic lights are regulating the main roads and so it is easy even for tourists to walk Calgary.
+Most of the streets have numbers, like 11th, 12th, or 13th Avenue or remarkable names like Stephen Ave.
+Traffic lights are regulating the main roads and so it is easy even for tourists to walk in Calgary.
 If you have less time in your travel itinerary for the Canadian city planned, Calgary is a biking city, too with signed biking ways all over the city center district.
-We created a map with our highlights of parks and public art locations spread over entirely Downtown Calgary, although those are not all art pieces you are able to discover!
+We created a map with our highlights of parks and public art locations spread over entirely Downtown Calgary, although those are not all art pieces you can discover!

 First Stops: Poetic Park Plaza & Century Gardens